markabrahams/node-net-snmp/README.md

  * `snmp.AuthProtocols.sha` - for SHA message authentication

 If the `level` supplied is `authPriv`, then the `privProtocol` and `privKey` fields must also be present.
-The `privProtocol` field can take the single value from the `snmp.PrivProtocols` object:
+The `privProtocol` field can take values from the `snmp.PrivProtocols` object:
  * `snmp.PrivProtocols.des` - for DES encryption
+ * `snmp.PrivProtocols.aes` - for AES encryption

 Once a v3 session is created, the same set of `session` methods are available as for v1 and v2c.